yonkeenn/ProjectSQL_Challenge/README.md

-# SQL Challenge Project
+# Twitter Data Project

-The aim of this project is to join all the SQL chanllenges from this source [].
+The aim of this project is analyze real Twitter data from its API and generate some insigths.

 # Project scheme

-1. Connect with container SQL + alpine: create a docket file.
-Output in docker-hub, for later usage
+1. Fetch data from Twitter API using the search endpoint.
-2. Connect with dbeaver-ce
+2. Save data into SQL database localy and save it into a cloud.
-3. Use sql script
+3. Extract data using python and make explorations.
-4. Connect with tableau for seeing insights.
+4. Generate visualization using Tableau.

 # Elements